fsantini/KoboCloud/README.md

 Please note that, even though the script supports folders where the file list has multiple pages, having a list with many pages might not work.

+### Matching remote server
+To delete files from library when they are no longer in the remote server:

+- Edit the kobocloudrc file so it contains the phrase `MATCH_REMOTE` in a single line (all capital, no spaces before or after).
+- Restart your Kobo.

+The next time the Kobo is connected to the internet, it will delete any files (it will not delete directories) that are not in the remote server.

 ## Usage

 The new files will be downloaded when the kobo connects to the Internet for a sync.
 Sometimes few minutes is needed after the sync process for the device to recognize and import new downloaded content.